ut-ras/Armbot-Junior/README.md

 This repository contains all the necessary documentation and code base for the Armbot-Junior Demobots project.

-## PLEASE NOTE THAT THE README IS STILL A WORK IN PROGRESS, DESCRIPTIONS OF CODE AND FUNCTIONS ARE NOT COMPLETE AND MAY BE INACCURATE.

 ## Introduction

 Armbot-Junior is a miniature 6DOF (Degrees of Freedom) robotic arm project.
 It is primarily designed to serve as a test bed for the main Armbot project and as an educational tool.
 This project uses DFRobot's Servos with an internal analog feedback potentiometer, enabling the user to get real-time position data of the robot arm.